luxiano3990/flushnet-ai-runner/docs/overview.md

 https://www.flushnet.net/api/airunner

-It is presented as a way to run browser, terminal, and AI tasks across your own machines and remote nodes from one place.
+It is an AI app to run browser, terminal, and AI tasks across your own machines and remote nodes from one place.

 ## Core positioning

-The public positioning centers on:

-- using your own machines or secure sandboxes
-- running tasks in parallel
-- controlling everything from the dashboard, API, or AI assistant

 AI Runner turns requests into real actions across: